Ahmed-Ali/Cucumberish/README.md

             class CucumberishInitializer: NSObject {
                 class func CucumberishSwiftInit()
                 {
-		    //Using XCUIApplication only works in XCUI test targets. var application : XCUIApplication!
+                    //Using XCUIApplication only available in XCUI test targets not the normal Unit test targets. var application : XCUIApplication!
                     //A closure that will be executed just before executing any of your features beforeStart { () -> Void in